 This Authentic Italian Tagliatelle Alfredo recipe is made with just 3 simple ingredients!
 Also known as pasta al burro e parmigiano, this is a simple but flavorful pasta recipe that doesn't use any heavy cream or excessive ingredients.

-Most people believe that alfredo pasta is something that we made up in the United States.
-However, contrary to popular belief, the original fettuccine alfredo was created in Rome in 1908 by Alfredo di Lelio. di Lelio created this dish for his pregnant wife, as it is often served to those who have an upset stomach.
-She loved the dish so much, di Lelio added it to his restaurant's menu.
+Most people assume alfredo pasta is an American invention.
+It's not.
+The original tagliatelle alfredo was created in Rome in 1908 by chef Alfredo di Lelio, who made the dish for his pregnant wife to help settle her stomach.
+She loved it so much, he added it to his restaurant's menu.

 Table of Contents: